SE2-Team-14/Project-SE2-2020/docs/Sprint retrospective  3.md

 ## ASSESSMENT

 - What caused your errors in estimation?
+We estimated 10h in code review but at this point of the developement process we found a way to program which is good for everyone so 7h of code review were necessary.

 - What lessons did you learn (both positive and negative) in this sprint?

 - Which improvement goals set in the previous retrospective were you able to achieve?
+We improved the estimation of tasks but we overestimated olny the code review time.

 - Which ones you were not able to achieve?
 Why?